MartinThoma/clana/docs/README.md

 # clana

 `clana` is a toolkit for classifier analysis.
-It specifies some [file formats](file-formats.md) and comes with some tools for typical tasks of classifier analysis.
+One key contribution of clana is Confusion Matrix Ordering (CMO) as explained in chapter 5 of [Analysis and Optimization of Convolutional Neural Network Architectures](https://arxiv.org/abs/1707.09725).
+It is a technique that can be applied to any multi-class classifier and helps to understand which groups of classes are most similar.

 ## Installation